fdeblasio/pokeemerald-expansion/README.md

 ### Items:
 - Eviolite now prevents Pokémon from evolving
 - Some items, such as vitamins and hold items, are cheaper
-- Ability Capsules, Ability Patches, Mints, and EV-reducing berries are available to buy in Lilycove (Bottle Caps not yet implemented)
+- Ability Capsules, Ability Patches, Mints, and EV-reducing berries are available to buy in Lilycove
 - The Good Rod is now obtained on the left side of Route 118 instead of the right
 - Sacred Ash now works in battles although it only revives one Pokémon
 - Soul Dew uses its Gen 6 effect